aaron-grau/curic/react/readings/containers.md

 export default List;
 ```

 `List` doesn't need to subscribe to the store.
-Instead it recieves props from
+Instead it receives props from
 `ListContainer` as arguments, deconstructed here as `items` and `resetItems`.

 In `List` we delegate the responsibility of rendering individual list items